The Links Between Mood and Alcohol Use

-Different Levels of Depression
+Different Types of Depression

 - Persistent depressive disorder – a depressed mood that lasts for at least two years.
 People suffering from PDD may have episodes of major depression, followed by periods of less severe symptoms, but these symptoms must last at least 2 years to be PDD.

-- Bipolar Disorder – Although bipolar is different from depression, the low mood swings that someone with bipolar will experience will often closely resemble depression.
+- Bipolar Disorder – Although bipolar disorder is different from depression, the low mood swings that someone with bipolar will experience will often closely resemble depression.

-- Feelings of Hopelessness
+- Feelings of hopelessness or pessimism

-- Loss of interest in activities and hobbies
+- Loss of interest in activities that were once enjoyed, including sex

 The Dangers of Depression and Addiction

 Many people who find that they now suffer from pill addictions admit that their addiction was often fueled by the introduction of psychoactive medications in their teenage years due to a diagnosis of depression, ADHD, anxiety, etc.

 Also, there are many medications that can be extremely dangerous for people to stop taking on their own.
-My own mother has taken Prozac, non-addictively, for a few years, and she reports experiencing withdrawal like symptoms when she stops taking it.
+My own mother has taken Prozac, non-addictively, for a few years, and she reports experiencing withdrawal-like symptoms when she stops taking it.
 She says while it does help her depression, she finds that it really only helps because she can’t feel anything at all, happy or sad.

-By this I mean, for people who are new to recovery, it will probably take a few months and a close eye to be able to distinguish their changes in mood from their sobering up process to their actual depression.
-However, after we spend some time in the program and work the 12 steps of our choosing, we can usually begin to learn how to identify situations that we can actually change, in comparison to emotions that we cannot.
+By this I mean, that for people who are new to recovery, it will probably take a few months and a close eye to be able to distinguish their changes in mood from their sobering up process to their actual depression.
+However, after we spend some time in the program and work on the 12 steps of our choosing, we can usually begin to learn how to identify situations that we can actually change, in comparison to emotions that we cannot.